-IT will provide an overview of the newly available technology through short video tutorials, and arrange training sessions for faculty in August.
-OAS will provide instructional videos on the hyflex classroom teaching and learning environment for both faculty and students.
+IT will provide an overview of the newly available technology through short video tutorials, and arrange training sessions for faculty.

 To ensure online events do not clash and audiences are not split, please inform the Events team of any upcoming events you are organizing or in case you wish to organize a webinar.
 If you have a virtual event you want to schedule and advertise please raise a ticket using the new online events helpdesk template.
 The Events newsletter goes out to our community every Sunday.